Zuoqiu-Yingyi/siyuan-packages-monorepo/public/README.md

   * `Base Font`: Font used for the user interface

     * Customizable font list for text outside of the editor
+  * `Editor font`: The font used for text in the editor.

+    * This tab allows customization of the font list used for text in the editor.
+    * On the desktop, this font list has lower priority than the `SiYuan Settings`→`Editor`→`Font` setting.

+      * To apply this font list on the desktop, set the `SiYuan Settings`→`Editor`→`Font` setting to `Default`.
-  * `Code Font`: Font used for inline code and code blocks
+  * `Code font`: The font used for inline code, code blocks, and text input boxes.

-    * Customizable font list for text in `inline code` and `code blocks` within the editor
+    * This tab allows customization of the font used for text in `inline code`, `code blocks`, and `text input boxes` in the editor.
   * `Chart Font`: Font used for relationship diagrams

     * Customizable font list for text in relationship diagrams